Sandeep-Panchal/Deploy_VADER_Sentiment_Analysis/README.md

 VADER stands for ‘Valence Aware Dictionary and sEntiment Reasoner’.
 (Note: in the spelling ‘sEntiment’, first letter ‘s’ is a small letter and second letter ‘E’ is capital and it is correct).
 VADER is a lexicon and rule-based sentiment analysis tool.
 It is used to analyze the sentiment of a text.
 Lexicon is a list of lexical features (words) that are labeled with positive or negative based on the semantic meaning.
 Even an unlabelled text data can be labeled with VADER sentiment analyzer.

-Please visit the blog on [VADER](https://medium.com/analytics-vidhya/sentiment-analysis-with-vader-label-the-unlabeled-data-8dd785225166)
+Please visit the blog [VADER](https://medium.com/analytics-vidhya/sentiment-analysis-with-vader-label-the-unlabeled-data-8dd785225166)

 <h1>Sentiment Analysis</h1>
 **Sentiment Analysis** is about analyzing the sentiment of the text ie if the given text is *Positive* or *Negative* or even *Neutral*.<br>